Credit Card Tips and Guidelines

 The Benefits of Using Credit Cards Wisely

-If you make smart decisions with your credit card, there are many potential benefits to using it.
+If you make informed decisions with your credit card, you can reap numerous potential benefits from using it.

 • You can enjoy the ease of transactions, especially as a simple way to document transactions and as more businesses move to contactless payment and limit cash acceptance.

 • Many card issuers offer rewards such as cashback, travel points or purchase discounts.
-However, if you’re not careful, these rewards can also encourage overspending.
+Just be careful that these rewards do not encourage overspending.

 • Credit cards typically offer the advantage of fraud protection, limiting your liability in case your card is stolen or used without authorization.

-• Making your payments on time and keeping balances low can help build your positive credit history.
+• Making timely payments and paying in full can help build your positive credit history.
 Conversely, missing payments or maintaining too high balances can negatively affect your credit score.

 Looking for more help?
 Check out our helpful resources and calculators.
 Also, browse and watch our webinars for tips on money management and good financial stewardship for additional guidance in handling your financial resources wisely.